Recipe by Lisa Wilk, TasteCookSip.com

 The Oven-Baked Honey Serrano Chicken recipe submitted by Lisa Wilk won our first A Spoon Full of Hope contest.

-The recipe was judged on taste, presentation and easy of implementation.
+The recipe was judged on taste, presentation and ease of implementation.
 Second Harvest Food Bank's culinary student, Greg, did a great job of bringing it to life.
 Below are some photos of him creating the dish in the Darden Foundation Community Kitchen at Second Harvest Food Bank of Central Florida during the fall of 2019.